Historical Football Kits

 Sources

-www.arseweb.com Fansite with an entertaining club history and comprehensive stats.
-See also the useful Kit History section on the Arsenal Website and the recently added superb gallery of team photographs.
+www.arseweb.com Fansite has an entertaining club history and comprehensive stats.
+See also the useful Kit History section on the Arsenal Website.